South Downs Way, looking toward Beachy Head

 Day 3: East Meon to South Harting

 The afternoon’s walking was just as lovely, at least once we’d crossed the noisy mess of the A3 at the bottom of the hill.
 The Queen Elizabeth Country Park was a particular highlight, full of wooded trails with plenty of welcome shade.
-I expected many things from the South Downs Way, but sheltering from the heat wasn’t one of them.
+I expected many things from the South Downs Way, but needing to shelter from the heat wasn’t one of them.

 Lauren had passed me again thanks to that pub stop, but we met up just before the turnoff to South Harting.
 It was a slow walk down to the village, and the glorious 16th-century White Hart that was our stop for the night.

 The pub itself was all exposed beams and low doorways, but the accommodation out the back was modern and stylish, and the food was once again exceptional.
-We paid £105 (£54 per person) for it, not including breakfast, and would happily go back and stay there again!
+I’d be more than happy to go back and stay there again!

 Total distance: 23.7km (14.7 miles)